usama251993/medialab-ui/server/README.md

 All hail [Linus Torvald](https://github.com/torvalds)!!

-## A note on `CHANGELOG.md`
+## A note on `CHANGELOG.md` Update

-- Update `CHANGELOG.md` of the monthly folder before committing any changes
+- Update `CHANGELOG.md` before committing any changes
 - Nomenclature of commit shall be as follows:
 ```
-<emoji>: <github-username>-medialab-<commit-number>-<branch-name>
+LT<PSNumber>-medialab-<commit-number>-<branch-name>
 ```
-- ~~Create a heading in `CHANGELOG.md` for each commit~~
+- Create a heading in `CHANGELOG.MD` for each commit
-  - ~~Heading does not have an emoji~~
-  - ~~Specify the emoji on the next line following `Type: <emoji>`~~
-- Increase the commit number sequentially for each branch
+- Increase the commit number sequentially
-- Provide a detailed description of all the files committed in [Trello Board](https://trello.com/b/MJPUu1mT)
+- Provide a detailed description of all the files committed
   - If several files perform single action, describe the action in detail
-- Provide separate front-end and back-end descriptions in a commit
+- Separate front-end and back-end descriptions in a commit
 - Update workflow diagram if any
-- Follow the [Github convention](https://gist.github.com/parmentf/035de27d6ed1dce0b36a) for commit type emojis
-- Remember to attach commit to the weekly CHANGELOG card in Trello